Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/griefprevention.md

 * `/trustlist` - See a list of `/trust`ed players for that claim.
 See the trust commands above.
 * `/claimslist` - See the current claim allowance and all of a player's claims that they own.

-There is obviously more commands and features - please refer to the [GriefPrevention Wiki](https://github.com/TechFortress/GriefPrevention/wiki) for more infomation on how to use them.
+There is obviously more commands and features - please refer to the [GriefPrevention Wiki](https://github.com/TechFortress/GriefPrevention/wiki) for more information on how to use them.

 ## Info